-When other firms retract or stick to the status quo, Cescon, Barrieu, Flesch & Barreto Advogados chooses to push things to the next level, and its leadership’s hard work and strategic vision continues to pay off year on year.
-One of Brazil’s younger firms, its age certainly does not reflect its might – this transactional titan has carved out its position among the country’s transactional leaders in record time and often takes part in landmark Brazilian – and indeed, international – deals, especially in the M&A, restructuring, equity and debt capital markets fields.
+Cescon, Barrieu, Flesch & Barreto Advogados is one of Brazil’s younger firms, but its age certainly does not reflect its might.
+This transactional titan has carved out its position among the country’s transactional leaders in record time and often takes part in landmark Brazilian – and indeed, international – deals, especially in the M&A, restructuring, equity and debt capital markets fields.

 Cescon Barrieu’s transactional muscle remains among the best in Brazil.
 Its senior partners are market leaders in their areas and the firm continues to be frequently retained by clients for the sophisticated work that many others in the market could only dream of.

-Major local and foreign companies from a broad range of sectors comprise this firm's client base.
-Brazilian clients include the country’s largest pharmaceutical company Hypera Pharma, Latin America’s second-biggest retail group Grupo Pão de Açucar and Bradesco, Brazil’s third-largest financial institution.
-US private equity funds The Carlyle Group and Warburg Pincus, as well as Japan Bank for International Cooperation, are examples of international clients.
-Swedish engineering company Sandvik is also a client.
-According to a study, ‘Who Represents Latin America's Biggest Companies’, published by the Latin American Corporate Counsel Association, which is affiliated to Latin Lawyer, Cescon Barrieu represents 8% of the biggest companies in the region.
+Major local and foreign companies comprise this firm's client base.
+Brazilian clients include mining giant Vale, food processing company JBS and energy group Cosan.
+Its list of international clients is just as impressive.
+French supermarket chain Carrefour, Mexican drinks business FEMSA and Italian energy business Enel are just a few household names that work with the firm.
+According to a study, ‘Who Represents Latin America's Biggest Companies,’ published by the Latin American Corporate Counsel Association, which is affiliated to Latin Lawyer, Cescon Barrieu represents 45 of the 100 biggest companies in the region.

-Cescon Barrieu is vehemently committed to improving its ESG and social responsibility achievements: its newly created desk is helping clients make more ethical and considered investments, as green bonds and social issuances become more and more the norm, certainly for international investors.
-Internally, the firm is proud to promote involvement in its social responsibility efforts, with designated policies and committees in place to promote women, ethnic minorities, LGBT+ and disabled team members.
+Cescon Barrieu is vehemently committed to improving its ESG and social responsibility achievements: its dedicated desk is helping clients make more ethical and considered investments, as green bonds and social issuances become increasingly the norm, certainly for international investors.
+Internally, the firm is proud to promote involvement in its social responsibility efforts, with designated policies and committees in place to promote women, ethnic minorities, LGBTQI+ and disabled team members.
 There are also initiatives to help those in protected groups outside of the firm through pro bono work.

-Managing partner Joaquim Oliveira is in the third year of his three-year mandate.
-He sits on the firm’s executive committee alongside Roberto Barrieu, Maurício Teixeira dos Santos, Marcos Flesch, Fábio Rosas and Carlos Braga.
+Managing partner Joaquim Oliveira is in the second year of his three-year mandate.
+He sits on the firm’s executive committee alongside Roberto Barrieu, Fábio Rosas, Carlos Braga, Frederico Viana Rodrigues and Ronald Herscovici.

-The firm's HQ is in São Paulo, with other bases in Rio de Janeiro, Belo Horizonte, Brasília and Salvador.
-The firm also has an office in Toronto, making it the first Brazilian law firm to have a presence in Canada.
+The firm's headquarters are in São Paulo, with other bases in Rio de Janeiro, Belo Horizonte, Brasília and Salvador.
+The firm also has a small outpost in Toronto.